elizabeth-poggie/elizabeth-poggie/_content/notes/26-user-interfaces.md

 }
 ```

 This allows for multiline editing.
-If that's not cool enough for you, you can also run
+If that's not cool enough for you, you can also use this command ...

 ```md
 | PC 🖥️ & Mac 🍎 |